andreijiroh-dev/dotfiles/README.md

 Yup, I'm starting a fresh for my dotfiles for 2025 and beyond, now with [nixpkgs](https://nixos.org) and [home-manager](https://nix-community.github.io/home-manager).
-(Don't worry, I'll be maintaining the yadm-era setup for non-Nix setups seperately)
+(Don't worry, I'll be maintaining the yadm-era setup for non-Nix setups seperately as seperate branches for prosperity.)

 ## Usage